twbs/bootstrap/site/content/docs/5.2/customize/color.md

 **Bootstrap now supports color modes, starting with dark mode!** After upgrading to v5.3.0, you'll be able to implement your own color mode toggler (see below for an example from Bootstrap's docs) and apply the different color modes as you see fit.
 Color modes can be toggled globally on the `<html>` element, or on specific components and elements, thanks to the `data-bs-theme` attribute.

-For example, to change the toggle mode of a dropdown menu, add `data-bs-theme="light"` or `data-bs-theme="dark"` to the parent `.dropdown`.
+For example, to change the color mode of a dropdown menu, add `data-bs-theme="light"` or `data-bs-theme="dark"` to the parent `.dropdown`.
 Now, no matter the global color mode, these dropdowns will display as intended.

 {{< example class="d-flex justify-content-between" >}}
 <div class="dropdown" data-bs-theme="light">